 Finding out you are under investigation or have been charged with a federal offense can be a confusing and intimidating experience, especially if you have never faced criminal prosecution of any kind before.
 Based on the way federal authorities classify and prosecute criminal offenses, these types of cases are often much more procedurally complex than state-level ones as well.

-Fortunately, help is available from a dedicated and experienced Beaufort federal criminal lawyer.
+Fortunately, help is available from a knowledgeable Beaufort federal criminal lawyer.
 To find out how the services of a federal defense law firm could benefit you, call today to set up a consultation.